adamrehn/ue4-docker/README.md

 ### Specifying the isolation mode under Windows

 The isolation mode can be specified via the `-isolation=MODE` flag when invoking the build script.
 Valid values are `process` (supported under Windows Server only) or `hyperv` (supported under both Windows 10 or Windows Server.)

+### Specifying the directory from which to copy required Windows DLL files

+By default, DLL files are copied from `%SystemRoot%\System32`.
+However, when building container images with an older kernel version than the host, the copied DLL files will be too new and the container OS will refuse to load them.
+A custom directory containing the correct DLL files for the container kernel version can be specified via the `-dlldir=DIR` flag when invoking the build script.

 ### Building Linux container images under Windows